Skip to main content

 Step 5: Development

-During the development phase, it’s essential to be agile and iterate quickly.
-This means being open to changes that come from user feedback during testing and making sure your design and engineering teams are communicating with one another.
-One way to do this?
-Via an MVP.
+It’s important to stay flexible and make changes quickly.
+This means being open to feedback from users during testing and ensuring your design and engineering teams are in sync.
+One way to approach this is through an MVP (Minimum Viable Product).

 Step 6: Launch

 Congratulations, you’ve made it to the launch stage!
-All your hard work has paid off, and now it’s time to introduce your product to the world.
-You’ll want to plan your launch carefully, ensuring everything is in place for a successful start.
+All your hard work has paid off, but now is not the time to pop the champagne cork.
+You’ll want to plan your launch carefully, making sure everything is in place for a solid start.
 This includes setting up analytics tools, testing for bugs, updating documentation, etc.

-Ideally, you’ll want to ensure a good amount of buzz around your launch.
-This could involve sending out press releases and doing any type of PR activity to get people talking about your product.
-Consider sending free samples to influencers, throwing a party, or giving discounts to the first few customers.
+Ideally, you’ll want to ensure a good amount of buzz for launch day.
+Think of this as being like the rocket fuel that carries you skyward.
+It could involve sending out press releases and free samples to get people talking, throwing a party, or giving discounts to those first intrepid users.

-You’ll also want to watch closely to see how your product performs.
-Track usage, read social media comments, watch how users interact with the product, and take notes of any problems they report.
+You’ll also want to monitor your product closely.
+Read social media comments, observe users’ interactions with the product, and note any problems they report.
+Remember, all feedback is useful, even the bad stuff.

-Top tip: don’t forget to enjoy this stage and celebrate all your hard work!
-Product development is neither easy nor fast—so allow yourself to bask in the glory of a job well done.
+Quick tip: remember to enjoy this stage and celebrate all your hard work!
+Product development is neither easy nor fast, so allow yourself to bask in the glory of a job well done.

 Step 7: Improvement

 You’ll also want to explore new features as possible ways to improve your product.
-This could be anything from redesigning elements of the UI/UX or introducing new tools into the platform.
-Ultimately, these changes should add value for your users and make their experience more enjoyable and efficient.
+This could involve redesigning elements of the UI/UX or introducing new tools into the platform.
+Ultimately, these changes should add value for your users.

-Top tip: Use product management software to stay on top of all your changes.
+Use product management software to stay on top of all your changes.
 With Backlog, you can create interactive Gantt charts and Kanban boards to stay on track, plus stay on top of project housekeeping thanks to version control and archiving features.
+Ready to take it for a spin?

 Keywords